-Caramelizing is the key here – so make sure not to be tempted to add any water to the pot.
+Caramelizing is the key here – so make sure not to add any water to the pot.
 Don’t worry, the chicken and onions will produce just enough liquids to cook the chicken through, while at the same time will allow the onions and raisins to caramelize beautifully.
+Try it and enjoy.

 Prep time: 20 minutes

 1 whole medium size chicken, cut into sections

 ¼ tsp freshly ground black pepper

 ¼ tsp cumin powder

 1/8 tsp cayenne